Kong/docs.konghq.com/app/enterprise/1.3-x/developer-portal/structure-and-file-types.md

 ...
 ```

 Spec file contents themselves should be valid OAS or Swagger specifications.
 If you would like to inject headmatter into the specification, you can do so by including an `x-headmatter` key to the root of the spec object.
-This may be useful if you wanted to for example provide your own renderer template via `headmatter.layout` or override the specs default route via `headmatter.route`.
+This may be useful if you wanted to for example provide your own renderer template via `x-headmatter.layout` or override the specs default route via `x-headmatter.route`.

 Example:
 ```